sillycowvalley/Hopper/README.md

 The shell is the main windows when running under the Windows Runtime.
 It is a command line interface written in Hopper that has also been ported to run on RP2040 MCUs (via serial).
 Type `help` or `man` for the list of available commands.

 ### Preprocess
-First compilation phase which walks the entire project to collect definitions (the stuff outside the curly braces). `Preprocess` outputs `<project.json>` which is consumed by the Hopper compiler (`compile`) or the 6502 assembler (`assemble`).
+First compilation phase which walks the entire project to collect definitions (the stuff outside the curly braces). `preprocess` outputs `<project.json>` which is consumed by the Hopper compiler (`compile`) or the 6502 assembler (`assemble`).

 ### Compile
-Second compilation phase for Hopper programs compiles the code within the methods (the stuff between the curly braces). `Compile` generates `<project.code>` which is an intermediate format of the Hopper VM instructions.
+Second compilation phase for Hopper programs compiles the code within the methods (the stuff between the curly braces). `compile` generates `<project.code>` which is an intermediate format of the Hopper VM instructions.
 It can be consumed by either the optimizer (`optimize`) or the code generator (`codegen`).

 ### Assemble
-Second compilation phase for 6502 assembly programs assebles the code within the methods (the stuff between the curly braces). `Assemble` generates `<project.code>` which is an intermediate format of 6502 instructions.
+Second compilation phase for 6502 assembly programs assebles the code within the methods (the stuff between the curly braces). `assemble` generates `<project.code>` which is an intermediate format of 6502 instructions.
 It can be consumed by either the 6502 optimizer (`optasm`) or the 6502 code generator (`asmgen`).

 ### Optimize
 Optional phase that makes obvious optimizations to the intermediate output from the Hopper compiler.
 Consumes `<project.code>`, optimizes it and then outputs a new leaner and meaner `<project.code>`.